 Train operations, 457mm gauge and full size trains – 18 years of age minimum.

 Non train operations roles – 16 years of age minimum.

 For any person wishing to assist NRM under the age of 16 years, the following will apply;

-The applicant’s parent must provide written evidence of the appointed superviser or guardian.
-Only on a case by case basis, the applicant may be able to assist but only following a successful interview with the NRM Team Leader representative and in the presence of applicant’s parent or appointed superviser or guardian.
-The applicant can assist on site, but only when that parent or appointed superviser or guardian (who must possess a current WWCC and NPC) is also in attendance.
+The applicant’s parent must provide written evidence of the appointed supervisor or guardian.
+Only on a case by case basis, the applicant may be able to assist but only following a successful interview with the NRM Team Leader representative and in the presence of applicant’s parent or appointed supervisor or guardian.
+The applicant can assist on site, but only when that parent or appointed supervisor or guardian (who must possess a current WWCC and NPC) is also in attendance.

 The NRM reserves the right not to accept any person as a volunteer (or assist) if NRM does not believe they will be suitable for any of the available roles.